25 Photos That Show Reasons Why Women Live Longer Than Men.

 Holiness—His holy nature—is progressively going to fill my broken, weak and damaged parts.
 The character and constancy of my Father will grow in me.

-The Holy Spirit is after that growth and rebuilding in each of us, no matter how long it takes.
+Why the Holy Spirit Won't Rest The Holy Spirit is after that growth and rebuilding in each of us, no matter how long it takes.
+We see this exemplified early in the story of Nehemiah, who oversaw the rebuilding of Jerusalem's walls.

 Nehemiah was the cupbearer (i.e., a respected adviser) for King Artaxerxes, who ruled the 127 provinces of the massive Persian Empire.
 When the king asked about Nehemiah's sad countenance, the Israelite explained his desire to complete reconstruction of the city walls and gates.